PaulaBarteau/data-migration/NMMNH/Telework/Lindsey Frederick.markdown

 2 | In collection, checking on rooms, putting away specimens and eqiupment, grabbing scanners from accross the street, labeling freezers, checked on entire Aneex building even outside.
 1 | Checking email and scheduling an order
-1 | Creating and editing meetings notes for paula meeting and digitization meeting 3 | Editing mollusc data dates - ~6000
+1 | Creating and editing meetings notes for paula meeting and digitization meeting 3 | Editing mollusc data began dates - ~6000